Mark 4

 This parable in Mark 4:31-32 is the same as the parables given in Matthew 13:31-32 and Luke 13:18-19, but it is spoken at a different time and to a different group of people.

 “… is smallest of all the seeds which are upon the earth.”
 All need to learn, when reading the Bible, to meditate on the Word and not use worldly things to compare with spiritual things; they walk in parallel with each other.
 Here, for example, do not think about the fact that the mustard seed may not be the smallest seed ever.
-Within the whole earth, what seed will the Lord use which can multiply fast?
-In this place, the meaning of the parable relates to growing the plant; the mustard plant is easy to grow fast and efficiently, spreading like wildfire.
-It is the same with the Bible; give one Bible to one country of the earth and see that it will spread as wildfire in that country, affecting every soul.
+Within the whole earth, what seed will the Lord use that can multiply fast?
+In this place itself, the meaning of the parable relates to growing the plant; the mustard plant is easy to grow, fast and efficient, spreading like wildfire.
+It is the same with the Bible: give one Bible to one country of the earth and see that the Word of God will spread as wildfire through that country, affecting every soul.

-Part 2: (Mark 4:32). ). “and when it has been sown, … under the shadow of it.”
+Part 2: (Mark 4:32). “… and becomes greater than all the garden plants … under the shadow of it.”
 Look at the words “garden plants.”
-Garden plants refer to many faiths on earth; they all are plants on earth, but the mustard plant that the Lord has picked grows bigger than them, making branches that even the birds of the air come to get the benefit of.
+Garden plants here refer to many faiths on earth.
+They are all plants on earth, but the mustard plant that the Lord has picked for the parable grows bigger than them, making branches that even the birds of the air come to get the benefit of.
 The other garden plants are small and tiny; the birds of the air can’t make nests, which is why the Lord picked out the mustard plant for this parable.
-For us, as Christians, be likewise, look at the mustard plant; from a small seed, it grows and makes branches so the birds can nest.
-All believers should think about that and spread out their hands.
-Whoever comes and asks for help, do not deny it if you can help, but if you can’t, the Lord will provide another way.
+For us as Christians, be likewise.
+Look at the mustard plant; from a small seed, it grows and has branches so the birds can nest.
+All believers should think of that and spread out their hands.
+Whoever comes and asks for help, do not deny it if you can help; but if you can’t, the Lord will provide another way.

 “The birds of the heaven” here refers to all human beings.

 “Can lodge under the shadow thereof.”
-When the persons under the Lord’s protection spread out their hands to help someone, the Lord will also stretch out His hand and go along with that help.
+When the people who are under the Lord’s protection spread out their hands to help someone, the Lord will also stretch out His hand and go along with that help.

 [33] And with many such parables He spoke the word to them, as they were able to hear;